A woman sitting at a table making calls and writing.

 In order for the bad debt to be expensed and written off, the CRA dictates that you must have done one of two things:

-1. Establish that an account receivable is a bad debt expense within the specific tax year.
+1. Established that an account receivable is a bad debt expense within the specific tax year.

-2. Include the bad debt in your receivable income.
+2. Included the bad debt in your receivable income.

 9. Private health service plan premiums

 Self-employed individuals often bear the cost of their health insurance premiums.
-Recognizing this, the CRA allows for the deduction of these premiums, a measure that acknowledges the financial responsibility self-employed individuals carry for their health coverage.
+Recognizing this, the CRA allows for the deduction of these premiums, provided certain criteria are met.
+This measure acknowledges the financial responsibility self-employed individuals carry for their health coverage.

 10. Yearly industry or professional fees

-Professional growth often necessitates fees for certifications and licences.
+Professional growth often necessitates fees for certifications, courses and licences.
 These costs, directly tied to your ability to work and progress in your field, are recognized by the CRA as deductible.

 This deduction is a nod to the importance of continuous professional development and adherence to industry standards.